tian102/tianpretorius.github.io/content/projects/posts/eggsplorer-platform/index.md

 ## The Story Behind It

-This started as a "wouldn't it be fun if..." idea three weeks before Easter last year.
+This started as a "wouldn't it be fun if..." idea three days before Easter last year.
 I was hosting and wanted to make the traditional egg hunt more engaging.
 The first version was rough—buggy, barely functional, held together with duct tape and hope—but people loved it.

 This year, I rebuilt it properly.
 Fixed the bugs, overhauled the UI, added all the features I wished existed last time, and turned it into a real platform that could handle any type of hunt event.